Random Forests for Change Point Detection: The changeforest algorithm

 Separating true change points from false ones is crucial for good estimation performance and is a task as complex as finding candidate splits.
 Two approaches for model selection are particularly popular in change point detection: thresholding and permutation tests.
 For thresholding, a candidate split is kept if its inclusion results in an increase of the log-likelihood at least as large as the threshold $\gamma$.
 Thresholding is often applied in parametric settings, where BIC-type criteria for the minimal gain to split can be derived with asymptotic theory, see for example \citet{yao1988estimating}.
 Permutation tests are an alternative to thresholding when such asymptotic theory is unavailable.
 Here, a statistic gathered for a candidate split is compared to values of the statistic gathered after the underlying data was permuted, see for example \citet{matteson2014nonparametric}.

-There is no asymptotic theory available to suggest a threshold for the (approximate) nonparametric classifier log-likelihood ratio presented in Section~\ref{sec:change_point_detection}.
-Meanwhile, permutation tests require a high number of classifier fits in each splitting step, with a severe effect on the overall computational cost.
+No asymptotic theory is available to suggest a threshold for the (approximate) nonparametric classifier log-likelihood ratio presented in Section~\ref{sec:change_point_detection}.
+Meanwhile, permutation tests require a high number of classifier fits in each splitting step, severely affecting the overall computational cost.
 We apply a leaner pseudo-permutation test.
 Instead of permuting the observations and refitting the classifier, we only permute the classifier’s predictions gathered in the first step of the two-step search, and thus the classifier log-likelihood ratios.
 We then compute the approximate gains after shuffling and take their maxima.
 In the absence of change points, there is no underlying signal for the classifier to learn other than the relative class sizes.
 We thus expect the distribution of the classifier log-likelihood ratios to be approximately invariant under permutations.
 This allows us to compare the maximal gain obtained in the first step of the two-step search to the maximal gains computed after permuting.
 Algorithm~\ref{alg:model_selection} summarizes the procedure.

 The significance threshold for the pseudo-permutation test is a tuning parameter rather than a valid significance level.
 We choose 0.02 by default.
-This will typically lead to many false positives due to multiple testing, as the permutation test is applied to each segment encountered in binary segmentation.
+This will typically lead to false positives due to multiple testing, as the permutation test is applied to each segment encountered in binary segmentation.
 We use 199 permutations.
-We analyze the empirical false positive rate of the pseudo-permutation test in Section \ref{sec:false_positive_rates}.
+We analyze the empirical false positive rate of the pseudo-permutation test in Section~\ref{sec:false_positive_rates}.